Altai people: History

-The Altai came into contact with Russians in the 18th century.
-In the tsarist period, the Altai were known as oirot or oyrot (this name means oirat and would later be carried on for the Oyrot Autonomous Oblast).
+The Altai people came into contact with Russians in the 18th century.
+In the Tsarist period, the Altai were also known as Oirot or Oyrot (this name means "Oirat" and would later be carried on for the Oyrot Autonomous Oblast).
+The name was inherited from their being former subjects of the 17th-century Oirat-led Dzungar Khanate.
 The Altai report that many of them became addicted to the Russians' vodka, which they called "fire water".

 With regard to religion, some of the Altai remained shamanists and others (in a trend beginning in the mid-19th century) have converted to the Russian Orthodox Church.
-The Altai mission was developed under Saint Makarii Glukharev († 1847), known as the 'Apostle to the Altai'.
-In 1904, a millenarian indigenist religious movement called Ak Jang or Burkhanism arose among these people.

-Prior to 1917 the Altai were considered to be made up of many different ethnic groups.
+In 1904, a millenarian indigenist religious movement called Ak-Jang or Burkhanism arose among these people.
+Prior to 1917, the Altai were considered to be made up of many different ethnic groups.

-With the rise of the 1917 revolution, the Altai attempted to make in 1918 their region a separate Burkhanist republic called the Confederated Republic of Altai (Karakorum-Altai Region)..
-Their support for the Mensheviks during the Civil War led to the venture's collapse after the Bolshevik victory and the later rise of Joseph Stalin.
-In the 1940s, during World War II and when he was directing numerous purges, his government accused the Altai of being pro-Japanese.
-The word "oyrot" was declared to be counterrevolutionary.
+With the rise of the 1917 Russian revolution, Altai nationalists and Socialist-Revolutionaries attempted to make a separate Burkhanist republic called the Confederated Republic of Altai (Karakorum-Altai Region), although only as part of the Russian Federation.
+They also hoped to extend its territory to form a larger Oyrot republic that would include other former subjects of the Dzungar Khanate or even all Turkic peoples of Siberia.
+Many Altai leaders supported the Mensheviks during the Civil War.
+After the Bolshevik victory, a separate Oyrot Autonomous Oblast was established as a national home for the Altais.
+In the 1940s, during World War II, Joseph Stalin's government accused Altai nationalists of being pro-Japanese.
+After the war, the word "Oyrot" was declared to be counter-revolutionary due to its associations with the idea of a larger Oyrot state that could secede from the USSR.
+Because of that, the oblast was renamed to Gorno-Altai Autonomous Oblast.
 By 1950, Soviet industrialization policies and development in this area resulted in considerable migration of Russians to this republic, reducing the proportion of Altai in the total population from 50% to 20%.

+In 1990, the Gorno-Altai Autonomous Oblast was declared an autonomous republic, the Gorno-Altai Autonomous Soviet Socialist Republic, which was renamed to the Altai Republic in 1992.
 In the early 21st century, ethnic Altaians make up about 31% of the Altai Republic's population.
 Today, the special interests of the Altaians are articulated and defended by the Association of Northern Ethnoses of Altai.